bcoin-org/bcoin-org.github.io/guides-markdown/swaps.md

 so if this input script looks "upside-down" that's because the last element will end up being on the top of the stack when the redeem script is run.

-The Time Lock is executed when `OP_IF` gets a `false` value.
+The time lock is executed when `OP_IF` gets a `false` value.
 This causes script execution to skip all OP codes until it finds `OP_ELSE`, where it continues processing up to `OP_ENDIF`.
 The time lock will only be checked when `if (false)`.

 First it executes a [Check Sequence Verify](https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch07.asciidoc#relative-timelocks)